 The sports scholarship is tenable for two years at Belmont and continues for five years at Mill Hill, our senior school, subject to satisfactory progress and behaviour.

 Belmont will then select up to a further 20 pupils to be part of the Talent Pathway.
 These pupils will be selected by the Sports department and will meet once a week to train on their fundamental components of fitness as well as undergo preparatory work for the Mill Hill 13+ scholarship.
+Parents will need to complete an application form for the 13+ Sports Scholarship.

 Candidates who are offered a place on the Pathway at either Performance or Talent are those who, like the scholarship candidates, are identified as having the potential athletic ability and mind-set to become sporting leaders but would benefit from enhanced coaching, skills development and sport science information.
 Emphasis is placed on the individual’s athletic development and team play.